-- 6. Connecting the optional hydronic coil controls If the hydronic heat option has been ordered, then the hydronic coil will need to be field installed on the new unit.
+5. Connecting the optional hydronic coil controls - If the hydronic heat option has been ordered, then the hydronic coil will need to be field installed on the new unit.
 Hydronic coils are not factory installed and need to be ordered.
 The coil with the old unit can be located in the subbase, under the chassis in a special attachment, or above the chassis in a special attachment.

 It is necessary to know where the coil is to be located and the physical size of the coil so the new coil can be verified if ordered for replacement.
-The new coil should be installed in the same manner as the coil it is replacing. - Remove the 2-position connector assembly from kit bag supplied with unit (this will have 2 yellow wires attached). - Connect this 2-position connector to the 2-position connection located on the bottom of the control box panel. - Connecting the accessory Aquastat If the accessory Aquastat has been ordered then it will need to be field installed. - Remove the black jumper wire located on the bottom panel of the control box (this is also terminated with a 2-position connector). - Cut the jumper wire in the middle and splice the Aquastat to the jumper. - Place the connector back into original location.
-Refer to the wiring diagram on the unit for details. - 8.
-Secure the chassis Ensure all seals are in the proper locations, the correct baffles are attached to the condenser coil, and in the proper orientation, then slide the unit into final position and tighten any tie down bolts or screws as necessary. - 9.
-Hard-wired units If the unit is hard wired, follow the instructions on pages 35-37 to verify existing wiring and overcurrent protection.
+The new coil should be installed in the same manner as the coil it is replacing.

+- Remove the 4-position connector assembly from kit bag supplied with unit (this will have 2 yellow wires attached). - Connect this 4-position connector to the 4-position connection located on the front of the unit. - Splice the yellow wires to the valve motor using 2-crimp popcorns. - Connecting the accessory Aquastat If the accessory Aquastat has been ordered then it will need to be field installed. - Remove the black jumper wire located on the front of the unit (this is terminated with a 2-position connector). - Cut the jumper wire in the middle and splice the Aquastat to the jumper., using 2-crimp popcorns. - Place the connector back into original location.
+Refer to the wiring diagram on the unit for details. - Secure the chassis Ensure all seals are in the proper locations, the correct baffles are attached to the condenser coil, and in the proper orientation, then slide the unit into final position and tighten any tie down bolts or screws as necessary. - 8.
+Hard-wired units If the unit is hard wired, follow the instructions on page15 to verify existing wiring and overcurrent protection.
 Remove the line cord wires from the PTAC/PTHP power entrance terminals.
 Route the power supply wiring through a strain-relief bushing and connect leads to the power entrance terminals.
 Secure the strain-relief clamp.
 (If wiring is through conduit, insert the conduit through the control box knockout and secure in place.)
-DO NOT turn on power until completing instructions in "Final Inspection and Startup" on page 28. - DO NOT PLUG IN the line cord, if in used condition.
-Follow instructions in "Final Inspection and Startup" on page 28.
+DO NOT turn on power until completing instructions in "Final Inspection and Startup" on page 32. - DO NOT PLUG IN the line cord, if in used condition.
+Follow instructions in "Final Inspection and Startup" on page 32.